osm-for-the-dyslexic/data_management/README.md

 # data_management
 Scripts, documents and miscellanea for data management in

-OpenStreetMap for Dyslexics by Sinergis S.r.l. & Associazione Culturale "lo Studiolo"
+OpenStreetMap for Dyslexics by Associazione Culturale "lo Studiolo"

 A GIS application to make OpenStreetMap more accessible for dyslexics, mitigating common reading errors